 You then move on to a viewing area within one of the bonded warehouses, complete with a window in which cobwebs have been cultivated for, it seems, at least as long as the resident spirit has been maturing (and one cask on view when we visited carried a filling date of 2 October 1985).
 Coupled with a friendly welcome and well-guided tour, the location and layout make Cardhu an extremely good distillery to visit for those looking for a clear overview of the distillery process and a good day out.

-Cardhu's origins date back to 1810 when a farm at Cardow was being worked by John Cumming.
-He also ran a profitable sideline as an illicit distiller: one of very many who did so across the area at the time.
-The relative seclusion of the location and the proximity of the hills to the north meant that when the Excisemen came calling, John could hide on higher ground while his wife Helen treated the visitors to dinner.
-When they had gone she removed a red flag hung on the back of the barn and John knew it was safe to reappear.
+Cardhu's origins date back to 1810 when a farm at Cardow was being worked by a farmer who also ran a profitable sideline as an illicit distiller: one of very many who did so across the area at the time.
+The relative seclusion of the location and the proximity of the hills to the north meant that when the excisemen came calling, the farmer could hide on higher ground while his wife treated the visitors to dinner.
+When they had gone she removed a red flag hung on the back of the barn and he knew it was safe to reappear.

-The 1823 Excise Act meant it was worthwhile for a small distiller like John Cumming to turn legitimate, and the Cummings (John and later his son and then his daughter-in-law Elizabeth) developed Cardow Distillery with considerable success.
-In 1886 Elizabeth Cummings relocated Cardow Distillery to a neighbouring site and rebuilt it from scratch on a larger scale.
+The 1823 Excise Act meant it was worthwhile for small distillers to turn legitimate, and the family developed Cardow Distillery with considerable success.
+In 1886 Cardow Distillery was relocated to a neighbouring site and rebuilt from scratch on a larger scale.
 The old stills and equipment were sold for £120 to William Grant to form the basis of Glenfiddich Distillery, which he was building at the time in Dufftown.
-Elizabeth branded the product of her distillery as "Cardhu", presumably because she thought that the Gaelic form of the name (which translates as "black rock") was more marketable: but the distillery name remained "Cardow".
+The owner branded the product as "Cardhu", presumably because they thought that the Gaelic form of the name (which translates as "black rock") was more marketable: but the distillery name remained "Cardow".

-On 19 September 1893 Elizabeth Cumming and her son John sold Cardow Distillery to John Walker & Sons of Kilmarnock for £20,500.
+On 19 September 1893 the distillery was sold to John Walker & Sons of Kilmarnock for £20,500.
 In 1899 a new railway station was built at Knockando, a little down the hill from the distillery, which allowed much cheaper transport of raw materials and finished product.
 In the same year the number of stills was increased from two to four.
 Further expansion took place in 1902 and the distillery was updated, with condensers replacing worm tubs.